hth313/OS4/doc/overview.rst

 A new concept provided is a *shell* which provides a way of installing new keyboard and display behaviors.
-Such behaviors can be activated by the user to turn the calculator into something different compared to the default.
+Such behaviors can be activated by the user to turn the calculator into something different compared to normal behavior.
 This transformation can be anything from mild to very dramatic.

 A shell keyboard definition changes the standard keyboard and is also active outside user mode.
 In user mode it is possible to make assignments as usual and also have the scan for local alpha labels in the current program of the two top key rows.
-A shell may specify if it wants the scan for local alpha labels in the current RPN program, or not.
+A shell may specify whether it wants the scan for local alpha labels in the current RPN program or not.

 Shells make it possible to replace the standard keyboard with